-Evidence suggests Easy Read writing techniques have derived from Plain English, which developed in the mid 20th century in the US.
-The techniques were developed to adapt writing to lower educational reading grade levels – grade levels created by the same people who devised the writing techniques.
+Evidence suggests Easy Read writing techniques have derived from plain English, which developed in the mid 20th century in the US.
+The techniques were developed to adapt writing to lower educational reading grade levels.

-Flesch does not mention disability, as far as I can tell.
+Flesch does not mention disability, as far as I have seen.
 His references to the reader are rare, and resonate within an incompetence model of disability, which was typical of his time:

 “Don’t puzzle your reader … we know that this is not quite as easy as it looks, otherwise people wouldn’t keep on making these mistakes.”